haustin71/Holden-And-Robel-Robot-Arm-Project/README.md

 # CAD

-## Description
-This is a section that will go over all the things that were being made in CAD.
 # Code
 ## 1/3-1/14/23
 Before winter break, we ordered the color sensor and it got here by the time we got back to school.